nidrobe/SurfBuddy/README.md

 <img src="frontend/src/assets/Overview.png" width="600" height="350">

-# General Idea of the Communication and Data Flow:
+# General Idea of the Communication Flow:

-### User Request - Frontend:

-A user initiates a request on the frontend within the Chatfield, surfboard recommendation based on the provided information e.g. weight, height, skill.

-### Request Handling - Django Backend:

-Django receives the user request and processes it, parsing the request data to extract relevant information to initiate the recommendation process.

-### Django to Large Language Model (LLM):

-Instead of relying on predefined rules, Django sends the parsed data to the LLM.
-The LLM uses its internal logic to generate surfboard recommendations based on the received data.

-### LLM to Django:
+## Phase 1: LLM Only

+1. Frontend requests to Django.
+2. Django passes data to the LLM.
-Once the LLM processes the request and generates recommendations, it sends the recommended items back to Django.
+3. LLM generates recommendations and sends them back to Django.

-### Data Retrieval - Django to Database:

-Receiving the recommendation results from the LLM, Django then may retrieve additional information from the database to enrich the recommendations (e.g., product details, images, etc.).

-### Response Construction - Django to Frontend:

-Django assembles the recommendation results along with the retrieved data from the database into a structured response, which is then sent back to the frontend to display the personalized recommendations to the user.
+4. Django formats the response and sends it to the frontend for display.

+5. Validate if the LLM can provide reasonable recommendations in the first place before moving on to phase two.

+## Phase 2: Database Integration

+Enhance the LLM-driven recommendations with detailed information retrieved from a database, providing a richer and more informative user experience e.g. surfboard pictures, price tags etc.

 # Project Setup